OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:17

-Then the people began to plead with Jesus to leave their region.
+Then the people began to urge Jesus to leave their region.

 ---

 ## Mark 5:18

-As Jesus was getting into the boat, the man who had been demon-possessed begged to go with Him.
+As Jesus was getting into the boat, the man who had been freed from the demons begged to go with Him.

 ## Mark 5:19